 It happens, I can’t deny that.
 People get robbed when they travel.
 People also get robbed at home so is the occurrence more likely on the road?
 I don’t think so.
 I’ve visited 50+ countries over too many years and have suffered two thefts and one attempted theft, that’s not so bad.
-I’ve asked some of my favourite travel bloggers to contribute their real-life travel theft stories, I hope you enjoy them and can use them in avoiding theft and robbery while travelling.
+This blog is about how to avoid theft while travelling.
+I’ll give you some tips, but I’ll also give you some real life travel theft experiences.
+I’ve asked some of my favourite travel bloggers to contribute their travel theft stories, I hope you enjoy them and can use them in avoiding theft and robbery while travelling.
 More travel security tips and suggestions are at the end of this post.

 Real Life Travel Theft and Robbery Stories

-We’ve had an unpleasant pickpocket incident on a bus in Penang, also an attempted bag slashing ( prevented by a metal inner) on a train in India, but the story below was the one that hurt.
+We’ve had an unpleasant pickpocket incident on a bus in Penang, also an attempted bag slashing (prevented by a metal anti-theft inner as found in modern anti-theft bags and daypacks.) on a train in India, but the story below was the one that hurt.

 When we emigrated to Australia we were, unsurprisingly, carrying way too much luggage along with 2 very small boys, their strollers, travel cots and car seats.